S. Korean trainee doctors stop work to protest medical reforms

 South Korean hospitals turned away some patients and delayed surgeries on Tuesday as hundreds of trainee doctors stopped working in a protest against medical training reforms.

+Seoul has been trying to increase medical school enrolments for 30 years to no avail, he said, adding that the country was at a point where "we can't withstand another failure".

+"This increase is far short of necessary numbers to prepare the future of our nation," he said, urging doctors not to "hold people's lives and health hostage" with work stoppages.

-The government has ordered the doctors back to work, and police have warned of arrests for instigators of the work stoppages, as South Korean law limits the ability of medical staff to strike.
+The government has ordered the doctors back to work, and police have warned of arrests for instigators of the work stoppages.
+South Korean law limits the ability of medical staff to strike.

 The government's top priority is to "maintain medical emergency services and treatment for serious cases at major hospitals", he said, to "avoid situations in which patients with serious conditions are prevented from accessing treatment".

-South Korea says it has one of the lowest doctor-to-population ratios among developed countries, and the government is pushing hard to increase the number of physicians, partly to help a fast-ageing society.
+South Korea says it has one of the lowest doctor-to-population ratios among developed countries, and the government is pushing hard to increase the number of physicians.

-But doctors have voiced fierce opposition to a new government plan to sharply raise medical school admissions, claiming it would hurt the quality of service.
+Doctors have voiced fierce opposition to the government's plan to sharply raise medical school admissions, claiming it would hurt the quality of service.

 Proponents of the plan say doctors are mainly concerned reforms could erode their salaries and social status.